 What is the one app you use the most?Instagram.
 I think it’s taken over Facebook.

 My schedule week to week can be quite varied depending where I am, however I usually start my day with a coffee catching up on emails and messages.
 I often wake up with things to do as we operate in Dubai and they’re three or four hours ahead.
 I then usually hit the gym for an hour to really freshen my mind and this sets me up to tackle the rest of the day.

 Catching up with my team is a daily routine but also planning and thinking of the next steps is important, and with us running over 250 parties a year I need to keep on top daily.

-I was very lucky to have dinner with one of the Ultra music festival owners recently and he told me to watch “What we started” based on the journey of music the industry and how hard work does pay off.
+What is your favourite film or TV series that has inspired you in business?I was very lucky to have dinner with one of the Ultra music festival owners recently and he told me to watch “What we started” based on the journey of music the industry and how hard work does pay off.
 Very inspiring and I love real life success and seeing people build, create and hustle their way to the top.

 Share this story